18F/handbook/_pages/how-we-work/18f-performance-plan.md

 ### Leading People

+*Share expertise in order to drive technology transformation in partner agencies.*

 Level 3:

 - Shares expertise beyond TTS through effective modeling and coaching of core 18F methodologies (such as human-centered design, iterative development, product ownership, secure practices, working in the open, and modern acquisition practices) AND